Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Numerical optimization

 with

-and where $0 \leq \nu \leq C_6/a^6$ is an additional free parameter that interpolates between the standard and the generalized gauge potentials.
+and where $0 \leq \nu \leq V_0$ is an additional free parameter that interpolates between the standard gauge potential and the generalized gauge potential; see Appendix~\ref{sec:CD_variational}.
 In the latter equation, the variables $T_1$ and $T_2$ depend on the interaction terms $V_{ij}$ and are therefore specific to the graph to be solved.
-As expected, the CD contribution vanishes for $\tf \to \infty$ since $\dot{\W}_\text{ad}$ and $\dot{\D}_\text{ad}$ tend to zero in this limit.
+As expected, the CD contribution vanishes for $\tf \to \infty$ since both $\dot{\W}_\text{ad}$ and $\dot{\D}_\text{ad}$ tend to zero in this limit.

-Similarly as for the piecewise linear protocol, we optimize the schedule parameters $(\Di,\Df,\nu)$ for all graphs of the dataset, see Fig.~\ref{fig:optim_params_ACQC3_HP}.
+Similarly as for the piecewise linear protocol, we optimize the schedule parameters $(\Di,\Df,\nu)$ for all graphs of the dataset; see Fig.~\ref{fig:optim_params_ACQC3_HP}.
 The interpolating coefficient $\nu$ tends to a strictly positive value for the hardest graphs, indicating that the generalized gauge potential plays an important role in the CD protocol.
 Note that the easy graphs exhibit optimized values of $\Df$ that are smaller than the statistically determined constant $\DLB$.
-This is due to the fact that the exact lower bounds on the detuning are much smaller in that case, see Fig.~\ref{fig:bounds_analysis} in the appendix.
-The shape of the CD phase is highly nontrivial, and we observe a strong shift toward higher values of the detuning for hard MIS instances, see Fig.~\ref{fig:optim_schedules_ACQC3_HP}.
+This is because the exact lower bounds on the detuning are much smaller in that case; see Fig.~\ref{fig:bounds_analysis} in Appendix~\ref{sec:MIS_bounds}.
+The shape of the CD phase is highly nontrivial, and we observe a strong shift toward higher values of the detuning for hard MIS instances; see Fig.~\ref{fig:optim_schedules_ACQC3_HP}.
 Finally, we also tried to further improve the results by considering more evolved $\theta$ functions\textemdash in particular, to mimic the skewed shape of the Rabi amplitude in Fig.~\ref{fig:optim_schedules_Lin4_HP}\textemdash but no significant gain was found in this case.

-\paragraph*{Hardware implementation} In Aquila, the Rabi amplitude and the detuning must be defined as piecewise linear and not smooth functions, while the phase must be piecewise constant.
-However, the step size can be as small as 0.05\,\us, which results in 80 intervals for the longest coherent evolution.
-The schedules are therefore well approximated in the quantum hardware, but one could slightly improve the experimental results by taking into account this hardware capability in the numerical simulations.